Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

 When you take these statistics into account, it is easy to see why there is so much focus on Google – spending time to optimize your web pages for other search engines is rarely worth it, especially since many ranking signals (like quality backlinks) help you perform better across all search engines.

-It is way easier to list businesses that don’t need SEO than those that do.
+It is way easier to list businesses that don’t need search engine optimization than those that do.

 If you are a company that gets all of your clients through word-of-mouth and personal connections and has no need to reach potential clients through online channels, then yeah, you are one of those rare businesses that doesn’t have to read about SEO acronym and can do without it.